Your Essential Travel Guide To Flanders

 One of the graves in the Poelcapelle cemetery probably hides the body of John Condon, the youngest victim of World War I. It is a private grave in memory of a 14-year-old boy.

-In Flanders Fields Museum in Ypres is dedicated to the First World War and tells stories of soldiers, has uniforms, weapons, maps and audio-visual presentations recreating terrifying war years and preparation for war.
+In Flanders Fields Museum in Ypres is dedicated to the First World War.
+It tells stories of soldiers, has uniforms, weapons, maps and audio-visual presentations recreating terrifying war years and preparation for war.

 Hooge crater is a chapel with museum which houses valuable collections from the First World War, including uniforms and paintings.
 Nearby is the Crater Cemetery, where thousands of soldiers have been buried.